sempr-tk/sempr/README.md

  	// ctor stuff
  }
 ```
 Since some strategies may want to use the type-traits defined by odb we cannot use `core::IDGen<MyClass>` in the header file of `MyClass` -- odb must compile the header first and create a `MyClass_odb.h` which can be included in `MyClass.cpp` and provides the type traits we need.
-Therefore, the following approach is to be used:
+Therefore, the following approach is to be used (also, since the DBObject-class needs access to the generation-object later on to free its own id on removal, we pass it a pointer.
+DBObject takes care of deletion):
 ```c++
 /* MyClass.hpp */
 class MyClass : public Entity {